-- Jewish thought and practice in early modern and modern times, Jewish-Christian contacts between Venice and Amsterdam, Berlin and London
+- Jewish intellectual and cultural history in early modern and modern Europe; Jewish-Christian contacts between Venice and Amsterdam, Berlin and London

 - The European Enlightenment and its critics

-- An Interpretive Tradition: Connecting Europe and the "East" in the Eighteenth Century, in Richard I. Cohen et al. eds, Jewish Culture in Early Modern Europe: Essays in Honor of David B. Ruderman.
-Cincinnati and Pittsburgh 2014, 260–270.
+- An Interpretive Tradition: Connecting Europe and the ‘East’ in the Eighteenth Century, in Jewish Culture in Early Modern Europe: Essays in Honor of David B. Ruderman. ed.
+Richard I. Cohen et al. (Cincinnati and Pittsburgh, 2014), 260–270.